thebatclaudio/FlavouredPork/README.md

 [See it in action](http://flavouredpork.claudiolabarbera.com/)

 #Features
-- Responsive layout (built with Bootstrap)
+- Responsive Layout (built with Bootstrap)
 - Support for FlexSlider
 - "About me" Widget